SysKitTeam/docs-point/configuration/power-platform.md

 Once this is enabled, you can find the Power Platform reports in the Report Center.

 For more details, [take a look at the Power Platform reports article](../reporting/power-platform-reports.md)

+{% hint style="information" %}

+You can currently use this feature as a FREE preview.
+After a certain amount of time has passed, this feature will be available as an add-on to your current subscription.

+{% endhint %}